What is the Best Drillable Wood Filler? (2023)

 True to its promise, Kwikwood hardens in 20 minutes.
 It takes less than an hour to cure and reach full potency.

 Also, the filler boasts a strength of around 900 PSI.
-If you’re in a hurry to finish your project, this filler comes highly recommended.
-Filled surfaces can be ready to be machined or drilled after an hour.
+If you’re in a hurry to finish your project, I’d highly recommend this product.
+Surfaces filled with it will be ready for machining or drilling in just an hour.

 3. Gorilla 2-Part Epoxy